hesco/hesco-weave/README.md

 RESOLVED: [hesco-weave #14](../../issues/14): BUG: weave::install_docker/Exec['purge_firewall_rules']
 requires installed docker to install docker

+RESOLVED: [hesco-weave #3](../../issues/3), I want to add some additional custom `Facter::facts` to expose the containers and network hosted on the weave bridge or a particular docker host.

 [hesco-weave #2](../../issues/2) I want to permit the `weave::docker_cluster_peers` key to accept either a space delimited string or a yaml array, and have it do the right thing either way.

-[hesco-weave #3](../../issues/3), I want to add some additional custom `Facter::facts` to expose the containers and network hosted on the weave bridge or a particular docker host.

 [hesco-weave #8](../../issues/8): BUG: Exclude local IP from peers array for weave::launch While not a fatal error, it does provide for noisy logs.